 The shrimp is done when it’s pink with no grey tint left.
 Don’t you love that about shrimp?
 If only every food changed color when it’s done.
 It’s like shrimp came out of Oz or something.

 You could add aromatics to the water if you want but I find that entirely unnecessary because I’m almost always dipping shrimp into sauce or adding it to pasta or tacos or a dish with a lot of flavor happening.
+Kick it up a notch by using your shrimp to make my famous Marinated Shrimp!

 Frozen raw, deveined, peeled shrimp